 1. A Friendly Welcome

 Greet the potential buyer at the door with a smile and a friendly handshake.
-Introduce yourself and welcome them in.
-Buyers don't like to feel as if they are intruding on your privacy so it is your job to encourage them to feel comfortable and at ease while they investigate the attributes of your home.
+Introduce yourself and welcome them inside.
+Buyers don’t like to feel as if they are intruding on your privacy, so it is your job to encourage them to feel comfortable and at ease while they investigate the attributes of your home.

 2. An Inviting Smell

-This can be a sensitive area, but every house smells.
-Some smell good while others don't.
+This can be a sensitive area… but every house smells.
+Some smell good while others don’t.
 Most of the time, the homeowner is unaware of the normal odor of their home.
-So ensure your home is odor free by cleaning it as good as possible.
-Empty the garbage, clean with scented cleaners, etc. Ask a friend to take a sniff, honesty will tell you which way to continue.
-Fresh air is always a good idea.
-Ventilate your home.
+So, ensure your home is odor-free by cleaning throughly before a showing.
+Empty the garbage, clean with scented cleaners, etc. Ask a friend to take a sniff; honesty can help you identify problem areas in your home.
+Fresh air is always a good idea; open a few windows to better ventilate your home.

-Tip: If there is no time to bake cookies then combine vanilla and water in a baking dish, place it in the oven at 200 degrees half an hour prior to your showing appointment.
-The aroma will smell like fresh baking.
-Scented candles work as well, but use soft scents.
-Stay away from incense and musky aromas.
+Tip: If there is no time to bake cookies (a popular open house “trick”) then combine vanilla and water in a baking dish.
+Place in the oven at 200 degrees, half an hour prior to your showing appointment.
+The aroma will smell like fresh baking!
+Scented candles work as well, but stick with softer scents; avoid incense and musky aromas.

-Supply the prospective buyer with a feature sheet of your home.
-Not only does this help with answering questions, it also gives them a reminder of your property when they leave.
-An informative feature sheet of your home can create a lasting impression a buyer may need to review later.
+Supply the prospective buyer with a Feature Sheet of your home.
+Not only does this help with answering questions, it also gives them a reminder of your property to take home.
+An informative Feature Sheet can create a lasting impression that a buyer may need to review later.

-Also if you have seasonal pictures of your home display them on the kitchen table or counter top.
-A winter or fall sale does not show the beautiful landscaping a summer sale may supply.
-Also hidden treasures such as ponds, flowerbeds, etc. may be hidden by snow.
+If you have flattering seasonal pictures of your home, display them on the kitchen table or counter top.
+A winter or fall sale, for example, may not highlight the beautiful landscaping of a particular home, which really comes to life in the summertime.
+Also, hidden treasures such as ponds, flowerbeds, etc. may be obscured by snow in the winter months.

 4. Light Up the House